rr-15618-s25/QT-SIMD/proposal.md

 This project proposes to develop SIMD-parallel techniques for accelerating the querying of Point-Range quadtree.
 The primary goal is to enable batch processing of multiple nodes in a query simultaneously, by exploiting SIMD-friendly traversal logic and memory optimization techniques.
 We also hope to explore the parallelism across queries and compare the parallelism performance of different spatial indexing tree structures.

 ### Background
-The quadtree is a widely used hierarchical data structure for managing spatial data1.
+The quadtree is a widely used hierarchical data structure for managing spatial data[1].
 It is commonly applied in spatial databases for spatial partitioning and query processing, and other scenarios like physics simulation.
 By recursively subdividing space into four quadrants, quadtrees provide a compact and locality-aware representation of spatial datasets.
 As spatial datasets continue to grow in both size and resolution, the need to accelerate spatial query processing has become increasingly critical.
-Operations such as range query searches and nearest neighbors search are fundamental to many applications, but high memory bandwidth and computation complexity are common bottlenecks.
+Operations such as range query searches and nearest neighbors search are fundamental to many applications, but high memory bandwidth and computation complexity are common bottlenecks[2].

 <div style="text-align: center;">
     <img src="imgs/usmap.png" alt="Quadtree-USMap" style="display:inline; width:300px;"/>